kicaj29/aws/API GW/readme.md

 ![034_api_lambda.png](./images/034_api_lambda.png)

-Unusually this approach is not recommended because then lambda has to do some extra logic that normally is responsibility of API GW.
+Usually this approach is not recommended because then lambda has to do some extra logic that normally is responsibility of API GW.